 The learning outcomes seek to improve your employability by extending your intellectual and transferable skills and particularly by encouraging a focus on independent learning to solve real-life projects.
 These skills will equip you for a wide range of careers in the security and offender management industry.

-The course will run with a minimum of six students.
-In 2016-17 we enrolled six students on this new programme.
+The course will run with a minimum of 12 students.
+In 2019-20 we enrolled 16 students on this programme.

 All students get access to the UDO online platform, the Derby College Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.